- Coaching and Development

 Note: Online hours can be expressed in hours, minutes, and/or seconds.
 It is not limited to, nor rounded to, whole hours.

-Will the results update if data is changed in the past, for example, if I delete Quality Evaluations, or make days-old callbacks?
+Will the results update if data is changed in the past, for example, if I delete Quality Evaluations, or if Agents complete callbacks from the prior day?

-Flagging changed data and recalculating prior leaderboards is not a function of the software today, but this is on the roadmap.
+Flagging changed data and recalculating prior leaderboards is not a function of the software today, but this is expected to be added in the future.

 Are AI-scored Evaluations included in the Quality Evaluation Score?
 What about evaluations not associated with an inbound, ring group-routed voice call?